Monday, August 11, 2008

 College students should have a clear picture of how much money they have on hand.
 This money can include wages, gifts, and savings.
 They should begin their budget by calculating all their expenses.

-by saving all your receipts and statements.
+Keep track of all your bills by saving all your receipts and statements.
 This information is central in helping you to organize your finance according to your weekly and monthly expenses.

 Categorize expenses based on your weekly and monthly spending.
 Expenses calculated this way will give you a clear picture of your spending.
 By taking stock of what you have by managing your budget, you're on your way to become financial independent.